1999AZZAR/DNS-mixer/README.md

 ## Requirements

-- ESP32 device with MicroPython support
+- ESP32 device with MicroPython support. [read more..](setup/esp32.md)
-- Network connectivity between the ESP32 and the devices making DNS requests
+- Network connectivity between the ESP32 and the devices making DNS requests [read more..](setup/otherdevices.md)

 ## Configuration